AlessandroMetta/philosophers/README.md

 If you like me never heard about the Dining Philosophers, I suggest to read the [relative Wikipedia page](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
 <p align="justify">
-The difference between the problem and the subject is the time limit: the philosophers can't stay too much without eating, the eating action need a while to be done, like also sleeping.
+The difference between the problem and the subject is the implementation of the time limit: philosophers can't stay too much without eating, the eating need a while to be done, like also sleeping.
 All these variables are set runtime, and has to be parsed and checked.
 Every philo (in the mandatory part) has to be a thread.
-The thread is a part of code execute in parallel.
-This thing is very useful as it allows us to take full advantage of the multithreaded technology of current processors.
+The thread is a part of code execute in parallel, so that mean that we can execute code in the same time.
+This thing is very interesting as it allows us to take full advantage of the multithreaded technology of current processors.
 </p>

 [Short introduction to thread](https://code-vault.net/course/6q6s9eerd0:1609007479575/lesson/18ec1942c2da46840693efe9b51d86a8)